diyakansagra/is477/data_analysis/README.md

 - Budget and revenue over time

 - Identify decades or years with unusual spikes or drops in ratings/popularity.

-### Missing Data & Quality Checks

-- Check for missing or inconsistent values that may have been introduced during integration.

-- Document which variables still have blanks and whether Week 5 visualizations will require handling missing data.

 ### EDA Summary Document